olihawkins/skyfilter/readme.md

 SF_DB_IMAGES_DIR=database/images
 ```

-You can stream from the Bluesky firehose without authentication, but if you want to make follow up requests for more detailed data on individual posts using the `fetch_post_thread` function in `process.py` you should also define the following environment variables with your Bluesky credentials.
+You can stream from the Bluesky firehose without authentication, but if you want to make follow up requests for more detailed data on individual posts using the `fetch_post` function in `process.py` you should also define the following environment variables with your Bluesky credentials.

 ```zsh
 SF_BSKY_USER=usernname.bsky.social